coolsparkz/GlimWorld/CONTRIBUTING.md

-# Contributing to gimworld
+# Contributing to GlimWorld

-Thanks for your interest in improving gimworld!
+Thanks for your interest in improving GlimWorld!
 Here's how you can help.

 ## Ways to Contribute

 ### 1. Report Issues
 Found a bug or broken link?
-[Open an issue](https://github.com/leoNEL12-debug/gimworld/issues) with:
+[Open an issue](https://github.com/leoNEL12-debug/GlimWorld/issues) with:
 - Clear description
 - Steps to reproduce
 - Screenshots (if applicable)